Zheng He was the greatest Chinese navigator and admiral of the 14th century, and his fleets travelled half of the world to as far as east Africa.

 The most significant incident was a war with the kingdom of Ceylon.
 The king of Ceylon was a bit greedy at the time, and attempted to take over the fleet and take away all the goods from the vessels.
 A plot thus had been developed.

 But Zheng He was a military veteran against government armies.
-He did so passively when he was ten and lost the battle, that was how he became a eunuch; and he did so actively when he was thirty and won the battle, that was how he became an admiral.
-Now he was going to do it again: passively at first as he was unwittingly separated from his fleet by the king, then actively as he led his 3,000 guards stormed the palace and took hostages of the royal family while the king drove his entire army to attack the fleet.
+He did so, passively, when he was ten and lost the battle, that was how he became a eunuch; and he did so, actively, when he was thirty and won the battle, that was how he became an admiral.
+Now he was going to do it again: passively at first as he was unwittingly separated from his fleet by the king, then actively as he led his 3,000 guards to storm the palace and take hostages of the royal family while the king drove his entire army to attack the fleet.

 Zheng He and a Fishing Village Woman